Guokui

-Guokui (鍋盔 (锅盔, guōkuī)), literally "pot helmet", is a kind of flatbread made from flour originating from Shaanxi cuisine.
+Guokui (鍋盔 (锅盔, guōkuī)), literally "pot helmet", is a kind of bing (flatbread) made from flour originating from Shaanxi cuisine.

 Variations

-The dish is said to have been invented during the Tang Dynasty by a laborer who cooked flatbread in his iron helmet over a wood fire.
+The dish is said to have been invented during the Tang dynasty by a laborer who cooked flatbread in his iron helmet over a wood fire.
 There are many different versions including Shaanxi, Jingzhou (Hubei), Henan, Sichuan, and Gansu.